 Amazon.com Inc. dominates ecommerce in the world’s most advanced economies, the third-most valuable company in the world and leads all U.S. retailers in consumer satisfaction.
 What’s more, Amazon trails only Apple as the most-admired company in an annual survey of business executives by Fortune magazine.
 By many measures, Amazon is a remarkably successful company and a formidable competitor for any company selling merchandise to consumers.
+But for all its remarkable success, Amazon has weaknesses, including some that have been highlighted by the coronavirus pandemic.
+And its very success has made it a major target of politicians and regulators around the world—which in the end could lead to legal action that could undermine some of Amazon’s strengths.

 And Amazon’s aspirations go far beyond retail.
 It has established itself as the leader in the highly lucrative business of providing cloud computing services to companies, government agencies and other enterprises.
 It’s well on its way to building a significant package-delivery service, has established a strong beachhead in the growing arena of business-to-business ecommerce and is taking steps to become a force in healthcare.